JOUR 100. Mass Communication (3)

 JOUR 371.
 Women, Men and Media (3)

-Prerequisite: Completion of lower division writing requirement.
+Prerequisite: Completion of Lower Division writing requirement.
 Analysis of portrayals of women and men in the mass media and how media shape gender roles, expectations and stereotypes.
 Special attention to historical and contemporary contributions and responsibilities of women media professionals.
-Particular emphasis on applying critical thinking, research and writing skills to analyze media policies and …
+Particular emphasis on applying critical thinking, research and writing skills to analyze media policies and practices, and on developing strategies that empower gender equality.
+(Available for General Education, Comparative Cultural Studies.)
+(IC)

 JOUR 372.
 Diversity and the Media (3)

-Prerequisite: Completion of lower division writing requirement.
+Prerequisite: Completion of Lower Division writing requirement.
 Analysis of media portrayals and audience perceptions of racial, ethnic and sociopolitical groups, and the roles and responsibilities of mainstream and specialty media in a democratic society.
-Particular emphasis on applying critical thinking, research and writing skills to analyze media policies and practices and on developing strategies for …
+Particular emphasis on applying critical thinking, research and writing skills to analyze media policies and practices and on developing strategies for multiculturalism.
+(Available for General Education, Comparative Cultural Studies.)
+(IC)

 The course is a survey of Latino-oriented and Spanish-language news media and of the news coverage of Latinos and Spanish-language communities.
 The course provides students with a general understanding of contemporary Spanish-speaking and Latino communities.
 Conducted in English.